If you're a coffee lover, chances are you own (or want to own) a coffee machine at home

 8. Make it a point to care about fair trade and sustainable coffee

 When you choose to purchase fair trade coffee, you are helping ensure that small-scale coffee farmers around the world get a fair wage.
 Fair trade coffee is able to pinpoint the exact farm where your coffee beans came from, allowing these farmers to continue planting coffee in a sustainable manner.
 So, look out for the fair trade logo next time you buy your coffe beans.

 Ultimately, coffee is so much more than just a drink to keep you awake.
 It tells a story and takes your taste buds on a journey, if you get the right coffee beans for your coffee machine at home.

 And that's what Perk Coffee is here to do—to help coffee lovers get the best cup of coffee without having to worry about where to get their coffee beans

-With Perk Coffee, all you have to do is order online.
-You can specify the type of coffee grind you want to go with your coffee machine at home.
-What's more, you can get the coffee beans delivered to you once every two weeks for maximum freshness.
+With Perk Coffee, all you have to do is order online, either as a one-off or a subscription.
+You can specify the type of coffee grind you want to go with your coffee machine at home (or get them as whole beans).
+What's more, you can get the coffee beans delivered to you within days from roast for maximum freshness.

 Use the promo code "50SAYS" to get 50% off your first subscription order.